erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 3. process compensation

 ![Control flow for pendulum dampening](./figures/dampening-controller.png){ #fig:dampening-controller width=100% }

+\todo{update control flow diagrams to reflect use of inertia estimation}

 In @Fig:dampening-controller we have a very straightforward control loop.
 The desired state of the pendulum ($P_W$) is that all angles are zero.